noeca1021/A300/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 ## Exercise 3: Remove lab resources

+The main tasks for this exercise are as follows:

+1. Discover Created Resource Groups for this Lab

+1. Delete Created Resource Groups for this Lab

-### Task 1: Delete resource group
+### Task 1: Discover Created Resource Groups for this Lab

-1. At the top of the portal, click the **Cloud Shell** icon to open the Cloud Shell pannel and swicth to the Bash shell if necessary.
+1. At the top of the portal, click the **Cloud Shell** icon to open the Cloud Shell panel and switch to the **PowerShell** shell if necessary.

 1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to list all resource groups you created in this lab: